Our Services

 Please speak to a doctor immediately if you notice concerning symptoms.
 Early evaluation makes a difference.

-Sometimes what feels like a single canker sore may actually be part of a broader condition called stomatitis, which refers to inflammation of the mouth.
+Sometimes what feels like a single canker sore may actually be part of a broader condition or another type of mouth issue entirely.

-If you're experiencing persistent mouth sores or other unusual symptoms, Ubie's free AI-powered Stomatitis symptom checker can help you understand what might be causing your discomfort and whether you should seek medical care right away.
+If you're experiencing persistent mouth sores or other unusual symptoms, Ubie's free AI symptom checker can help you understand what might be causing your discomfort and provide personalized guidance on whether you should seek medical care right away.

 While you can't always prevent a canker sore, you can reduce your risk.